babibooi/babibooi/README.md

 # 🌱 Babibooi | Symbolic Memory AI

-I’m Booi — I build symbolic memory systems for local LLMs, emotional scaffolds, and slow-growing persona agents.
+Hi, I’m Booi!
+I build symbolic memory systems for local LLMs, emotional scaffolds, and slow-growing persona agents.
-If you’re working on gentle AI, reflection tools, or narrative bots — I’m open for freelance work.
+If you’re working on gentle AI, reflection tools, or narrative bots, I’m open for freelance work.

 > I'm not trying to simulate sentience.
 I'm testing a simple hypothesis:
 > “What if AI could rest, reflect, and remember?”